alex-kinokon/jsx-dom/README.md

 ## Known Issues

-`<div />`, and other tags, are inferred as a general `JSX.Element` in TypeScript instead of `HTMLDivElement` (or the equivalents).
+`<div />`, and other tags, are inferred as a general `JSX.Element` in TypeScript instead of `HTMLDivElement` (or the equivalent types).
 This is a known bug and its fix depends on [TypeScript#21699](https://github.com/Microsoft/TypeScript/issues/21699).